apockill/groklog/README.md

 2) Some code was sampled from the OpenVisionCapsules project, specifically for verifying if all threads have been shut down after a unit test.
 [Source file](https://github.com/opencv/open_vision_capsules/blob/master/vcap/vcap/testing/thread_validation.py).

+# TODOs
+**Other Todos**:

+- [X] Add support for saving and loading profiles
+- [X] Add commandline args to specify the profile (e.g. `groklog braiframe`) The `help` can show the default path where profiles are saved
+- [X] Make a widget for viewing Filters that have been created
+- [X] After creating a new filter, refresh the buttons
+- [X] Make FilterViewer update live

+- [ ] Add a cache to add_stream color parsing.
+Make it ~100k lines
+- [ ] Instead of _add_stream parsing forever, chunk and release text to the queue

+# Polish
+- [ ] Hide the cursor on the FilterView widget
+- [ ] Have the current tab button "selected" on click (and keep it selected)
+- [ ] Allow user to add infinite number of logs, or at least, scale the nubmer a bit
+- [ ] Pressing "Cancel" on FilterCreator should take you to your last viewed tab.
+- [ ] Decide if scrollbar should be enabled for text view.
+If it's not usable, remove it.
+- [ ] Make the up/down arrows immediately scroll up/down on the FilterWidget
+- [ ] Newlines are handled differently by FilterViewer if you are/aren't viewing the filter.
+- [ ] Add a live "line count" to the buttons
+- [ ] Use shlex.split as a validator
+- [ ] Send a toast each time the central widget changes, with the name of the changed filter

+# Bugs
+- [ ] Pressing Ctrl+C kills child processes
+- [ ] Adding a filter doesn't refresh the buttons on the bottom